 Mike Chapman is a public affairs consultant with over 25 years of policy and political experience at the highest levels of government.
-A partner in DC Strategies Group LLC, Chapman is expert at finding solutions to difficult problems for his clients utilizing relationships developed over decades on Capitol Hill and within the Obama administration.
+A partner in D.C.
+Strategies, Chapman is expert at finding solutions to difficult problems for his clients utilizing relationships developed over decades on Capitol Hill and within the Obama administration.

 Mike Chapman served as the first Legislative Director for Tim Johnson, currently the Chairman of the U.S. Senate Banking Committee, Chairman of the Senate Appropriations Subcommittee on Military Construction and Veterans Affairs, and the senior Senator from South Dakota.
 Mr. Chapman has worked closely with Senator Johnson over the 25 years he has served in the U.S. House and U.S. Senate.